Ordina-Group/JWorks-blog/_posts/2025-04-04-down-the-spiffe-rabbit-hole.md

 Here’s a breakdown of each talk and what we got from them.

 ### Talk 1: IAM for AI Agents
-> “Identity for Autonomous AI” – [Matthew Bates, Cofide](https://kccnceu2025.sched.com/event/1tx8O/iam-agent-identity-for-autonomous-ai-matthew-bates-cofide?iframe=yes&w=100%&sidebar=yes&bg=no)
+> “Identity for Autonomous AI” – [Matthew Bates, Cofide](https://kccnceu2025.sched.com/event/1tx8O/iam-agent-identity-for-autonomous-ai-matthew-bates-cofide?iframe=yes&w=100%&sidebar=yes&bg=no){:target="_blank" rel="noopener noreferrer"}

-The focus was on AI agents—multiple LLMs collaborating autonomously—and how that changes the IAM game.
-These agents resemble microservices in some ways but bring in unique challenges around trust, delegation, and identity across human-machine boundaries.
+This talk dove into the evolving world of AI agents—think multiple large language models (LLMs) working together, executing tasks autonomously.
+While these agents feel a bit like microservices, they also stretch identity and access management (IAM) in strange new ways.
+You're not just securing APIs anymore—you're managing trust between human users, autonomous bots, and potentially other bots they spin up on the fly.

+For those unfamiliar, IAM (Identity and Access Management) is the practice of defining and managing who (or what) can access what resources, and under what conditions.
+In cloud-native environments, IAM is already complex—but throw in autonomous decision-making and dynamic collaboration, and it gets even hairier.

-SPIFFE popped up as a promising foundation, but the talk mostly stayed high-level.
-Cool concept, but we didn’t walk out with practical SPIFFE insights.
+SPIFFE popped up as a promising foundation.
+That piqued our interest—but the talk mostly stayed at a conceptual level.
+It laid out the problem space well, especially the idea that AI agents need identity just like workloads do, but it didn’t give us much in the way of practical guidance or hands-on use of SPIFFE.

 ### Talk 2: SPIFFE for WebAssembly
-> “Universal Identity for WebAssembly Workloads” – [Cosmonic & Adobe](https://kccnceu2025.sched.com/event/1tx8U/spiffe-in-practice-universal-identity-for-webassembly-workloads-joonas-bergius-cosmonic-colin-murphy-adobe?iframe=yes&w=100%&sidebar=yes&bg=no)
+> “Universal Identity for WebAssembly Workloads” – [Cosmonic & Adobe](https://kccnceu2025.sched.com/event/1tx8U/spiffe-in-practice-universal-identity-for-webassembly-workloads-joonas-bergius-cosmonic-colin-murphy-adobe?iframe=yes&w=100%&sidebar=yes&bg=no){:target="_blank" rel="noopener noreferrer"}

 This was hands-down the most “concrete” talk.
 They walked through how wasmCloud adopted SPIFFE, from conceptual design all the way to production.